mithraiclabs/PsyLendCPIExamples/README.md

 ## White Hats and Bug Bounty Hunters

-See our <a href="https://docs.psyoptions.io/psy-dao-bug-bounty">bug bouny policy</a>.
+See our <a href="https://docs.psyoptions.io/psy-dao-bug-bounty">bug bounty policy</a>.
 Note that the PsyLend protocol is in scope, however the CPI library is not, as this is only a set of examples.
 Feel free to use the CPI library to look for vulnerabilities in PsyLend.